One Hundred and One Dalmatians: Plot

-In the year of 1957, aspiring songwriter Roger Radcliffe lives in a bachelor flat near Regent's Park in London with his pet Dalmatian, Pongo.
+In 1950s London, aspiring songwriter Roger Radcliffe lives in a bachelor flat with his pet Dalmatian, Pongo.
 Deciding both of them need a "mate", Pongo watches women and their dogs in the street.
-Noticing a young woman named Anita and her Dalmatian Perdita, he drags Roger to the park to arrange a meeting.
+Noticing a young woman named Anita and her Dalmatian Perdita, he drags Roger to a park to arrange a meeting.
 Despite a tumultuous first encounter, Roger and Anita fall in love, and soon marry, with Pongo and Perdita attending.

 The Radcliffes hire a nanny and move into a small townhouse near Regent's Park.
-After Perdita becomes pregnant with a litter of 15 puppies, the Radcliffes are visited by Cruella de Vil, Anita's arrogant, fur-obsessed friend from their school years, who demands to know when Perdita's puppies will arrive.
-Distrustful of Cruella, Perdita begins to regret the idea of having puppies.
-When the puppies are finally born, Cruella returns demanding to buy them, but Roger firmly denies her offer, causing an outraged Cruella to swear revenge.
+Perdita becomes pregnant with a litter of 15 puppies; shortly afterward, Anita's entitled, fur-obsessed former schoolmate Cruella de Vil visits the Radcliffes and expresses a keen interest in the puppies.
+Perdita confides to Pongo she is suspicious of Cruella's motives.
+When the puppies arrive, Cruella returns and offers to buy them for a large sum.
+Roger stands up to her and announces firmly that the pups are not for sale; enraged, Cruella swears revenge.

 Several weeks later, Cruella makes good on her threat by secretly hiring Jasper and Horace Badun, two burglar brothers, to steal the puppies.
-With the police unable to find the puppies or prove Cruella was involved, Pongo and Perdita use the "Twilight Bark", a canine gossip line, to solicit help from the other dogs in London, and eventually all of England.
+The police are unable to find the puppies or prove Cruella was involved, so Pongo and Perdita utilize a nationwide canine gossip line, the "Twilight Bark", to solicit help from all the English dogs.